samuelpfalzer/regex/README.md

 # regex
-A regular expression matching engine based on finite automatons written in C
+A regular expression matching engine based on finite automata written in C